Riley-Py/UWaterloo-Work/Phase Diagrams.md

 - C is number of different components (species) present in system
 - P is number of different phases
-- F is minimum number of in
+- F is minimum number of intensive properties that must be known in order to determine all other intensive properties